Nats leadership overshadows parliament

 The Nationals party room will meet at 8am AEDT on Monday to determine who will replace Mr Joyce and become deputy prime minister, with their choice of ministerial portfolio.

-The contest appears to be coming down to two candidates, ministers Michael McCormack and David Gillespie.
+Prime Minister Malcolm Turnbull returns to parliament from Washington early on Monday to start work with his new deputy to rebuild the government's fortunes which have been battered by the handling of the Joyce affair.

+A Sky News/ReachTEL poll on Sunday had Mr Turnbull's and the government's approval ratings slipping.

-Six hours later, the new leader will face his first question time test, with Labor expected to zero in on the secrecy behind the coalition agreement - a private letter exchanged between the Nationals and Liberals leaders which forms the basis of how they work together.
+The new Nationals leader will face his first question time test, with Labor expected to zero in on the secrecy behind the coalition agreement - a private letter exchanged between the Nationals and Liberals leaders which forms the basis of how they work together.

+Senator McKenzie said the agreement was "not some sacred document" but administrative details of how the parties would form government.

+"The Governor-General is across it.
+That's all that we need to worry about," she said.

+The Governor-General's official secretary told senators shortly after the 2016 election the Queen's representative had not been given a copy of the agreement.

-The federal opposition is still also interested in whether Mr Joyce breached any ministerial standards, or expenses guidelines, over his affair with former staffer Vikki Campion, who is due to have his baby in April.
+The federal opposition is still also interested in whether Mr Joyce breached any ministerial standards, or expenses guidelines, over his affair with Ms Campion.

 Labor will also exploit the battle between Tony Abbott and his former cabinet colleagues.